 Catch Sigrid before she’s huge when she performs in beautiful Henham Park for Latitude Festival, 18th-21st July 2019.

-She’ll be joined by headliners George Ezra, Snow Patrol, and Lana Del Rey, as well as other world-class acts from the worlds of music, theatre, dance, comedy, spoken word, and much more.
+She’ll be joined by headliners George Ezra, Stereophonics, and Lana Del Rey, as well as other world-class acts from the worlds of music, theatre, dance, comedy, spoken word, and much more.